Skip to content

 Fields that are not vector fields (e.g. of type str or int etc.) do not offer any configuration, as they are simply stored as-is in a SQLite database.

-Field-wise configurations
+Field-wise configuration

 There are various setting that you can tweak for every vector field that you index into Hnswlib.